 Speciality fibres are different to commodity fibres – cotton or standard wool of above 18 microns or so.
 When wool gets as low as 15 micron it also becomes a speciality fibre, partly because wool of that fineness is very difficult to grow and very scarce.

 A major advantage of speciality fibres is that they lend themselves to the big brands and can get the producer closer to the supply chain through direct contracts with processors – as opposed to the open cry auction system used for commodities.

-The specialised fibres looked at in this chapter are mostly those from goats (cashmere), alpacas and Angora rabbits.
-For mohair, please consult the separate chapter.
+The specialised fibres looked at in this article are mostly those from goats (cashmere), alpacas and Angora rabbits.
+For mohair, please consult the separate page.